PyO3/pyo3/guide/src/getting_started.md

 }
 ```

-After this you can run `maturin develop` to prepare the python package after which you can use it like so:
+Now you can run `maturin develop` to prepare the Python package, after which you can use it like so:

 ```bash
 $ maturin develop